Cape Canaveral Light

 The Cape Canaveral Light is a historic lighthouse on the east coast of the U.S. state of Florida.
 The light was established in 1848 to warn ships of the dangerous shoals that lie off its coast.
 It is located inside the Cape Canaveral Space Force Station and managed by the Space Launch Delta 45 of the U.S. Space Force with the assistance of the Cape Canaveral Lighthouse Foundation.
 It is the only fully operational lighthouse owned by the United States Space Force.
-The United States Coast Guard currently maintained the light as an active navigation aid.
+The United States Coast Guard currently maintain the light as an active navigation aid.

 The current 151 ft lighthouse tower was first erected and lit in 1868 then relocated further inland between 1893 and 1894.
 It was originally equipped with a first-order Fresnel lens that was automated in 1967 and then retired from the tower in 1993.

 History

 The Cape Canaveral lighthouse was erected to warn mariners of the outlying shoals off its coast.
 Broken ground and shoals extend 13 nmi northward and northeastward of the lighthouse terminating in the Hetzel and Ohio shoals, which have a depth of 11 ft and 19 ft respectively.
 Hetzel Shoal is located about 13.5 nmi NE of the lighthouse and Ohio Shoals about 2.3 nmi southward of Hetzel.
 In a heavy sea these shoals are marked by breakers, but with smooth sea there is nothing to indicate their locality.
 The land is usually not visible from off these outer shoals.
 Located closer to the land are the Chester, Bull and Southeast shoals, which are about 4.5 to 7.5 nmi off the coast of the cape.